oferei/sublime-unity-completions/README.md

 This seems to be a bug in Package Control.
 Try the following:

 1. Restart Sublime Text and try again
-2. Check your user settings (Preferences.sublime-settings) and see if the package is listed under "ignored_packages"
+2. Check your user settings (Preferences.sublime-settings) and ensure the package is not listed under "ignored_packages"

 ### Manual